leeqvip/SummerOfCode2020/README.md

 [Yang Luo](https://github.com/hsluoyz), Casbin founder

-### Casbin for Web Frontend
+### Casbin.js

-Quite a lot of users want to use Casbin to control frontend UI elements, like:
+Quite a lot of users want to use Casbin to control web frontend UI elements, like:

 1. Some tabs are only visible to admin users.
 2. Some buttons should be grayed-out for users with no permission to click them.